 The rotavirus vaccine, which RVF worked with the Palestinian Ministry of Health (MOH) to introduce in 2016, is already having a huge impact on young children in the West Bank and Gaza.
 In Gaza, there has already been a 28% reduction in rates of children aged three years and under hospitalized for diarrhea.
 In the West Bank, there are over a third fewer cases of severe diarrhea in children under five.

 Rotavirus disease, which causes severe diarrhea, is a killer of infants and young children throughout the world.
 Vaccination is the most effective way to prevent rotavirus infection.
 All Palestinian babies now receive this life-saving vaccine.
-To date, over 300,000 infants have been fully immunized with coverage rates over 95%.
+To date, nearly 350,000 infants have been fully immunized with coverage rates over 95%.

 RVF expects rates of severe diarrhea in children to continue to decline as the universal vaccination of infants against rotavirus continues, even as RVF’s direct involvement with the program ends and the MOH continues to sustain this program in 2019.
 This significant reduction clearly indicates that this vaccine is already saving lives.